thirdweb-dev/contracts/docs/ERC721ABase.md

 function nextTokenIdToMint() external view returns (uint256)
 ```

-*Returns the next tokenId that will be issued by the contract.*
+The tokenId assigned to the next new NFT to be minted.

 #### Returns